nikhxxt/CYBERSECURITY-APEX-TASK-2/openVAS.md

 ## 🎯 Purpose

-To conduct a full vulnerability assessment of the Metasploitable2 virtual machine using OpenVAS, identify exploitable services and misconfigurations, and propose effective remediation strategies.
+To conduct a comprehensive vulnerability assessment of the Metasploitable2 virtual machine using OpenVAS, identify exploitable services and misconfigurations, and recommend effective remediation strategies.

 ---

 ## 🧪 Scan Overview

 An in-depth scan was performed using OpenVAS, targeting all active ports and services on the Metasploitable2 VM.
-The scan revealed a wide range of critical and high-severity vulnerabilities, primarily caused by outdated software and insecure protocols.
+The scan uncovered a range of critical and high-severity vulnerabilities, primarily caused by outdated software and insecure protocols.
 These findings reflect real-world risks that can arise from legacy systems left unpatched.

 ---